 During weekdays, when it's too troublesome to use a juicer, I will use either my handheld blender or Nutribullet to do the juicing.
 It's quick and easy to clean.
 If I am running short on time, I will just bring my smoothie to go and drink it while on the way to work.

 Do you do juicing at home?

 3. Use Your Creativity

-One money saving tip that some people (including me) use is to get through a loaf of bread or a box of cereal for breakfast for the whole week (instead of buying breakfast outside).
-It’s not a bad idea, but if you do not add an element of variety to your breakfast, you can also get bored quickly and be tempted to indulge in a store bought breakfast.
-Therefore, it is important to be creative when making our breakfast.
+One money-saving tip that some people (including me) use is to get through a loaf of bread or a box of cereal for breakfast for the whole week (instead of buying breakfast outside).
+It’s not a bad idea, but if you do not add an element of variety to your breakfast, you can also get bored quickly and be tempted to indulge in a store-bought breakfast.
+Therefore, it is important to be creative when making your breakfast.

 For example, you don't always need to eat bread with fruit jam or peanut butter.
 There are infinite ways to eat your loaf of bread (refer to my earlier recipes above).
 You just need to take a little effort and creativity to feed yourself better.